-Two neighboring islands, Kimolos and Polyegos, add to the richness of the area.
-Polyegos, with its famous “Blue Waters” location, is a favorite yachting destination.
+Two neighboring islands, Kimolos and Polyaigos – island of goats – add to the richness of the area.
+Polyaigos, with its famous “Blue Waters” location, is a favorite yachting destination.
 There were several yachts, a catamaran, and a super yacht anchored in the area.

 Polyegos – Island of Goats

-We travelled from Milos to Polyegos Island for a swimming stop.
-Polyegos’ pristine beaches are known for their beautiful blue-green sea water and remote bays.
+We travelled from Milos to Polyaigos Island for a swimming stop.
+Polyaigos’ pristine beaches are known for their beautiful blue-green sea water and remote bays.

-A boat trip to Polyegos is a special experience.
+A boat trip to Polyaigos is a special experience.
 The island isn’t “well-placed for excursions from Milos’ Adamantas Port“.
-However, you can catch a day trip from Pollonia harbor that regularly cruises the Polyegos coastline.
+However, you can catch a day trip from Pollonia Harbor that regularly cruises the Polyaigos coastline.
 The area is away from Milos and Kimolos, so you’re “completely alone on a wild coast in the middle of the Aegean Sea”!

 EU Natura 2000

 Polyaigos is the largest uninhabited island in the Aegean.
 The island and its neighbor, Kimolos, are habitats for rare species of plants and animals.
 They’re part of the “EU Natura 2000 network of protected biotopes“.

 “Natura 2000 is the largest coordinated network of protected areas in the world.
 It offers a haven to Europe’s most valuable and threatened species and habitats.”
 European Commission